kn007/Chatbox/README.md

 To embed this chatbox into a web page, just copy paste the content in public/index.html to the page you want to have chatbox, then change all included css file and JavaScript file path correctly.
 This app works great with light box library, I personally recommend using fancybox.

+When embed this chatbox to wordpress, you can see [this page](/wordpress/README.md) to know how to auto-sync the comment author name to chatbox's nickname.

 If you are get error in front page:
 ```
 failed: Error during WebSocket handshake: Unexpected response code: 400